-Attendance Policy...
-General Procedures:
+Attendance Policy.....General Procedures:

 Students and parents/guardians are responsible for being familiar with all attendance regulations.
 When a student is absent the parent or guardian is required to make contact with the school.
-This may be done one of three ways:
+The may be done one of three ways:

-- ★ Call the school (813.0614) ext.
-1 to report a student's absence on the day he/she is missing. - You may email the excuse (on the day of absence) to: betsyg@oasd.k12.mi.us. - •.
+- 1. Call the school (906-813-0614) option 1 to report a student's absence on the day he/she is missing. - 2.
+You may email the excuse (on the day of absence to betsyg@oasd.k12.mi.us - 3.
 Send a note back to school with the student the day he/she returns.